 Rash from Picking Strawberries

-These symptoms are all very troubling and even dangerous but some strawberry lovers end up with other more mild effects from the berries.
+These symptoms are all very troubling and even dangerous, but some strawberry lovers end up with other milder effects from the berries.
 These symptoms may be very mild and include contact dermatitis and urticaria.

 The contact dermatitis will cause a rash and may be photosensitive, which means sunlight will make it worse.
 It happens when strawberry leaves cause itching after contact.

 Urticaria is simply hives and can be cleared with a steroid cream or wash the area thoroughly and it will generally clear in a few hours.